Craigside

 There is no mention of shared or coin-operated laundry, laundry room, or community laundry in the public remarks across the listings; instead, listings repeatedly advertise in-unit machines.
 Although one MLS record shows a community laundry amenity flag, the lack of any remarks describing a laundry room or shared facilities across the portfolio indicates the community laundry flag is likely incorrect.

-I searched for terms such as 'coin laundry', 'coin-op', 'card operated', 'quarters', or 'paid laundry' and found no references in the public remarks.
-Most listings emphasize in-unit washers/dryers rather than paid community laundry facilities.
+I searched the remarks for terms such as 'coin laundry', 'coin-op', 'quarters', 'card operated', or any indication that community laundry requires payment and found none.
+Most laundry references are to in-unit washers/dryers rather than shared paid facilities.

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or 'floor-by-floor laundry' and found none.
-Multiple listings explicitly state in-unit washer/dryer, which suggests residents use in-unit laundry rather than community laundry on each floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found no statements indicating laundry facilities on every floor.
+Many unit listings instead state 'washer/dryer in unit' or 'in-unit washer and dryer.'

 No analysis available